Seeing The HiddEn Minority

 Section 3-Identity Research focusing on identity constructs in STEM has become more common, especially as it relates to student retention and attrition.
 Researchers have been able to use identity as a way to examine how social stigma can cause students to (dis)identify within STEM spaces.

-Introduction—Seeing The Hidden Minority: Increasing the Pre-K–20 Talent Pool Pipeline, Andrea L. Tyler.
+Preface.
+Acknowledgements, Andrea L. Tyler.
 SECTION I: SOCIALIZATION.
 Using the Frameworks of Socialization and Acculturation to Understand the Trajectory of Scientists of Color, Karri A. Holley and Joretta Joseph.
-Strategies for Using Critical Systems Theory to Support Socialization of African American Students in STEM, Sonyia Richardson and Lenora Crabtree.
+Strategies for Using Critical Systems Theory to Support Socialization of African American Students in STEM, Sonyia C. Richardson and Lenora Crabtree.
 SECTION II: MENTORING.
 Mentoring for STEM Advocacy, Cameron Denson and Tamecia R. Jones.
 Different Worlds: A Picture of Mentorships at PWIs and HBCUs, Daniel Alston and Brandi Copeland-Kamp.
 STEM Doctoral Student Degree Attainment: How Demands, Structures, and Networks Impact Timely Degree Completion, Carrie Klein and Hironao Okahana.
 SECTION III: IDENTITY.
-Reshaping the Pipeline: The Role of Identity on Persistence for Black Females in Science, Andrea L. Tyler and Letimicia Fears.
-Strengthening STEM Identities: Combatting Curriculum, Identity Trauma in African American Students, Stephen D. Hancock and Michelle B. Pass.
+The Role of Identity on Persistence for Black Women Doctoral Students in Science, Andrea L. Tyler, Letimicia Fears, and Monica Miles.
+Strengthening STEM Identities: Combatting Curriculum Trauma in African American Students, Stephen D. Hancock and Michelle B. Pass.
 Unearthing Factors That Contribute to Distorted Science, Identities in African American Women, Ansley Booker.
-Afterword—Recurring Themes, Constructs, Implications for Theory and Practice, and Recommendations, Guide, and Future Research, Stephen D. Hancock and Sonyia Richardson.
+Afterword—Recurring Themes, Constructs, Implications for Theory and Practice, and Recommendations, Guide, and Future Research, Stephen D. Hancock and Sonyia C. Richardson.
 About the Contributors.

 Web price: $45.04 (Reg.
 52.99)